brandur/sorg/content/fragments/netflix-cowboy-bebop.md

 title = "Netflix's Cowboy Bebop"
 +++

 Possibly the most notable anime reboot of all time, I of course couldn't help myself, and binged it yesterday, finishing the same day it came out.
-In short: it could've been worse, but it doesn't do justice to the original.
+In short: it doesn't do justice to the original, or come even close to doing so, but it's also not a complete trainwreck.
+It's more a 5 or 6 out of 10 rather than a 2 or 3, which easily could've happened given Netflix's spotty track record.

 The original anime was a complex, nuanced layer cake of themes and ideas: